purplexmarketing/plx-portal-connector/readme.txt

 = 1.0.2 =
 * Changed Purplex icon to appear on the Portal menu rather than replacing the WordPress icon
 * Fixed issue where styles were being enqueued on front-end when not logged in

+= 1.0.3 =
+* Fixed CSS selector issue when applying the Purplex icon